SignPath/Website-old/documentation/1_introduction.md

       <!-- TODO: the link needs to be updated -->
       <td>

 Use our PowerShell module or call our API for automatically submitting signing requests to SignPath.
-See [build system integration](build-system-integration/).
+See [build system integration].
 </td>
     </tr>
     <tr>
       <td>Disable old certificates</td>
-      <td>InfoSec</td>
+      <td>Administrator</td>
       <td>

 When everything is working, consider revoking existing unsafe certificates via your CA. (Signatures of properly time stamped code will still be valid.)